WEBSITE UNDER CONSTRUCTION - BETA VERSION, PAGES STILL MISSING!

 If you are in the least bit under pressure (in a dentists chair, someone being agressive, etc etc), then if you try to "zen your way out of it" your body interprets this as a submission response (i.e. that it is very dangerous and you are not moving because movement would increase the danger) - and then would escalate its survival physiology state.

 Strategies for responding according to your body's needs (so that you feel safer and more in control) are described in later the practical exercises.
+All of them are based on the principle that engaged muscles and ligaments can create a sense of control which then leads to true relaxation - far deeper relaxation than would be possible to achieve by "trying to relax".

-The body varies its state of integration as a way to optimise its response to any situation.
+The body-mind varies its state of integration as a way to optimise its response to any situation.
 If it has the capacity to integrate itself more, it will do so, and this re-integration is managed totally by the body-mind, not the congnitive mind.
 So having an agenda of "more itegration" is a bit like the managing director going into the basement and telling the plumbers to connect all the pipes together "to make the central heating work better".

 The idea is to make best use of the intelligence of the body-mind, and focus on your/the cognitive mind's job descrition of CEO - rather than micro-managing!
+Integration will then follow automatically - in a way that is totally ecologically congruent with your needs and your body's adaptive load.
+Focusing on integration as a goal in itself gets in the way of this innate capacity for re-organisation.

 All memories locked into the body are a result of some kind of overwhelm.
 All that is needed for them to recover is that they are presented with new information that indicates a return to being safe-enough. in-control-enough, and simply being and having enough to deal with whatever it was that caused the overwhelm.
 As soon as a large-enough piece of the overwhelm is released up into the body, then there is not enough to hold it - the original overwhelm is repeated, and nothig useful happens.

-So a basic principle applied in all state-of-the-art trauma therapy and bodywork is "titration".
+So a basic principle applied in all state-of-the-art trauma therapy and bodywork is " titration ".
 Titration is the controlled release of overhwelm so that it does not "flood" - i.e. it remains contained because you also have enough connection to the resources that will "hold and contain" it.
 In this way the overwhelm is provided what was missing when it was created, and so the body process continues and completes, and the overwhelm is gone.

 Heroic teratments are often successful for more superficial and smaller memories, and this gives the impression that they are a good strategy.
 However, once the memoryt overwhelm passes a certain threshold of magnitude, support and ontainment (and titration) is the only strategy that progresses further.
 My attitude to this is - why start with a "heroic" approach at all, when at some point it is better to learn how to work in a more compassionate way with the body-mind?